Rent-from-me/Rent-app/README.md

 # RENT FORM ME
 Renter From Me: like AirBnB, but for high-end electronics.
 Are you tired of paying ridiculous fees for camera and other equipment rentals?
 Bypass the middleman and rent from a real person!
-## the mvp of this project is
+## The MVP of this project is

->Two user types: owners and renter user can login and create a profile user can then setup items they have for rent such as cameras, TV's, party equipment such as speakers/fog machines, etc. user will be able to create, read, update and delete rental data.
+> -Two user types: owners and renter
+-user can login and create a profile
+-user can then setup items they have for rent such as cameras, TV's, party equipment such as speakers/fog machines, etc.
+-user will be able to create, read, update and delete rental data.
 A second user can login and see items that users have for rent and ask to rent an item

 ### `npm start`